 By law, certified bail enforcement agents can use a number of techniques for fugitive recovery.
 Unlike police, bail enforcement professionals are not limited by warrants and probable cause.
 They may pursue fugitives outside the state or wherever they think they may be hiding.
 They're allowed to break into a home where they believe there may be fugitives in hiding.
 This can make a fugitive recovery professional more effective than the police in tracking down a fugitive.

 Sometimes, investigators must use surveillance to find a fugitive.
 They may also have to run background checks or impersonation in order to get close enough to the fugitive to verify their identity.
 Once fugitives are caught, fugitive recovery does not end until the fugitive recovery agent has delivered the criminal to the courts.

-Use the search utility on the top of this page or select from a state on the left to find a Bounty Hunter.
-Still can't find what your are looking for?
-Call us at (888) 997-4669.
+Use the search utility on the top of this page or select from a state listed below to find a bounty hunger or fugitive recovery investigator, or give us a call at (888) 997-4669.